HeadHodge/My-SmartHome-Projects/smartRemotes/README.md

  - Subscribe to one or more websocket messages and use the controlWord contained in the message to control a specified device.
  - Take published messages created by input nodes and route them to output nodes that have subscribed to the message to control a specific device.

 The use of any available node is optional and independent of all other nodes **except** at least one router node must be running for the publish and subscribe of controlWord messages to work properly.

+Nodes are loosely coupled to each other via your home network using websockets.
+This is a stateful communications protocol that is efficient for continuous data flow and is available on practically any platform you can think of.
+The ubiquitos nature of websockets along with the JSON standard for object serializaton, makes for an easy convient way to communicate between diverse systems.

 ### **Current Node List:**